- Eligibility for Medicaid in Iowa

-Medicaid expansion in Iowa – with a waiver
+Medicaid eligibility expansion in Iowa – with a waiver

 The federal government laid out very specific parameters for Medicaid expansion under the ACA.
-But states have the option of seeking a waiver from CMS in order to implement unique approaches to Medicaid expansion, and still receive federal funding to do so.
+But states have the option of seeking a waiver from CMS to implement unique approaches to Medicaid expansion while still receiving federal funding to do so.

 In December 2013, Iowa received a waiver for its alternative to the ACA’s Medicaid expansion.
 Under a program called the Iowa Health and Wellness Plan (IHAWP), very low-income residents (household income at or below the poverty level) would be enrolled in a state-run health plan (Iowa Wellness Plan, or IWP) and, in some cases, be required to pay modest premiums.
-Other residents with slightly higher incomes (101 percent to 138 percent of the federal poverty level) would purchase insurance through the marketplace via a program called the Iowa Marketplace Choice Plan (MPC), with premiums paid by the federal government.
+Other residents with slightly higher incomes (101% to 138% of the federal poverty level) would purchase insurance through the marketplace via a program called the Iowa Marketplace Choice Plan (MPC), with premiums paid by the federal government.

 The Iowa Health and Wellness Plan launched Jan.
-1, 2014, and about 120,000 people were enrolled as of late December 2014 (50 percent more than the 81,000 people the state had projected).
+1, 2014, and about 120,000 people were enrolled as of late December 2014 (50% more than the 81,000 people the state had projected).
 But problems began to crop up early on.

 Only Coventry and CoOpportunity Health (an ACA-created CO-OP) participated in the privatized Medicaid program (MPC) in Iowa, and CoOpportunity was liquidated by state regulators at the beginning of 2015.
 Around the same time, Coventry told state regulators that it was experiencing financial hardships as a result of covering MPC members, and was considering dropping out of the program.
 By June 2015, just 6,937 IHAWP members were enrolled in Coventry plans; the remaining 127,016 were covered by IWP, including more than 33,500 people who would have otherwise been eligible for a private plan under MPC — there were simply no private carriers available to provide coverage.

-Medicaid expansion in Iowa— without a waiver, but with managed care
+Medicaid eligibility expansion in Iowa— without a waiver, but with managed care

 In July 2015, Iowa officials announced that they were abandoning their Medicaid demonstration waiver, and would instead implement Medicaid expansion as called for in the ACA, but with a Medicaid Modernization managed care waiver instead, switching Iowa Medicaid enrollees to a Medicaid managed care system (39 states and DC already had Medicaid managed care programs).